This post may contain affiliate links. Please read my disclosure policy.

 Ladle butternut squash soup into bowls and serve with a loaf of crusty bread for a complete meal.
 Here are a few delicious topping ideas or garnishes for your soup:

-• Roasted pepitas (pumpkin seed kernels) — these are great for snacking, too!
+• Roasted pepitas (or pumpkin seeds) — these are great for snacking, too!

 • Toasted walnuts

-• Drizzled with coconut milk or maple syrup
+• Top with a drizzle of honey, coconut milk, maple syrup

-• A dollop of Crème Fraîche or ricotta cheese
+• Add a dollop of Crème Fraîche, sour cream, or ricotta cheese

 close up of a bowl of butternut squash soup